f5devcentral/xchaazdemoguide/README.md

 ### Checking deployment

-After we deployed the HA PostgreSQL to vK8s, we can check that pods and services are deployed successfully from distributed virtual Kubernetes dashboard.
+After we deployed the HA PostgreSQL to vK8s, we can check that pods and services are deployed successfully from the distributed virtual Kubernetes dashboard.

-To do that take the following steps.
+To do that, take the following steps.
 On the Virtual K8s page, click the vK8s we created earlier to drill down into its details.

 ![Enter VK8s](assets/entervk8s.png)